 - Deal with the physical and psychological side effects of treatment.

-- enhances quality of life both during and after treatment.
+- Enhance daily well-being and quality of life both during and after.

-- Being physically active (just 3hrs of activity a week) can reduce the risk of re-occurrence by up to 50% in comparison to being inactive.
+- Being physically active (3 hrs per week) can reduce the risk of re-occurrence by up-to 50% in comparison to being inactive.